Step 4: Full View

 After the department overrides Engineer A's permit refusal and authorizes the permit, should Engineer A withdraw from further work on the project or remain engaged and continue to formally represent his professional position within the regulatory process?

-Remain Engaged and Stand by Position Board's choice Continue working on the project while formally maintaining the documented professional position opposing the permit, ensuring that Engineer A's dissent remains on the institutional record and that no further professional certifications are made that Engineer A believes violate applicable standards.
+O1 Continue working on the project while formally maintaining the documented professional position opposing the permit, ensuring that Engineer A's dissent remains on the institutional record and that no further professional certifications are made that Engineer A believes violate applicable standards.
+Board's choice

 The Regulatory Engineer Non-Withdrawal After Permit Refusal Obligation requires continued engagement because Engineer A's presence constitutes the sole formally documented internal opposition to a potentially non-compliant permit, and withdrawal would abandon the paramount obligation to protect public health, safety, and welfare.
 The Disassociation from Professionally Compromising Regulatory Situation Permissibility Obligation recognizes that an engineer who has discharged mandatory obligations, refusal, formal submission, board consultation, is ethically permitted to disassociate when continued involvement would place the engineer in a professionally compromising situation.